airbnb/swift/swift.md

 func makeImage(name: String) -> UIImage {
   guard let image = UIImage(named: name, in: nil, compatibleWith: nil) else {
     fatalError("Image named \(name) couldn't be loaded.")
-    // The error message is important to know what's the name of the image missing.
+    // We want the error message so we know the name of the missing image.
   }
   return image
 }